-Sooner or later most of us try out various personal time management systems in an attempt get some control over our busy lives.
+Sooner or later most of us try out one or more time management systems in an attempt get some control over our busy lives.

 To be effective it’s got to be easy enough for you to want to use it and flexible enough to handle pretty much anything and everything that appears in your life.

-If it does it will repay you for the effort it took to set up and learn, over and over again.
+Like any half decent system, if it does, it will repay you for the effort it took to set up and learn, over and over again.

 So what are we looking for?
 Well, the best and most effective personal time management systems should cover a number of different aspects.
 They will...

 Your time is limited to 24 hours a day, but the suggestions, demands, requests, ideas and expectations on that time are constant and limitless.